Computer Sciences

 4. The program should evaluate the performance of different students by generating proper reports or performance charts.
 The program should display the student name on the home page who has scored highest up till now.
 This will motivate users to perform better.

-5. The graphical user interface of the program should be enhanced as GUI enhances user experience and usability.
+5. The program’s graphical user interface should be enhanced as GUI enhances user experience and usability.

 6. Exception and error handling should be improved.

-7. The program should interact with the user by proper message display.
+7. The program should interact with the user by properly displaying messages.

 8. To enhance usability and readability, the program should display one question at a time.

-9. Stopwatch must be implemented for every question.
+9. A stopwatch must be implemented for every question.

 4.4 On-screen guidance

-2. if the username and password is correct, then the main menu will be displayed
+2. if the username and password are correct, then the main menu will be displayed

 r